Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 - line endings in CSV are written as `\n`
 - strings inside XML are enclosed by single quotes `'`, because double quotes enclose the whole XML as one JSON attribute

-As an example see how XML can be submitted using the `curl` (replace "your key" by your API key).
+As an example see how XML can be submitted using the `curl` command (replace "your key" by your API key).
 Note that the single quotes inside XML are escaped because we need to enclose the JSON in single quotes on the command line.
 This is not required inside application or script.